 You should also store your bypass codes in your wallet.
 You're likely to always know where your wallet is and immediately notice when it's missing.
 That way, you can quickly invalidate your codes (by simply generating a new batch, via the “Print Bypass Codes” button on the “Manage your Account” page) if your wallet is stolen or lost.
 Also, even if it is lost, the person who steals or finds it only has your bypass codes, and can't log in without your password.
 Don't write down your password!

-After reinstalling the Duo Mobile app, access the NetID+ “Manage your Account” page, using an SMS code or voice call to authenticate (since Duo Push needs to be re-activated).
+After reinstalling the Duo Mobile app, access the NetID+ “Manage your Account” page, using an SMS code to authenticate (since Duo Push needs to be re-activated).
 Once you’ve logged-in, click the yellow “Re-activate” button on the affected device, and follow the on-screen instructions.

 Typically, SMS messages are delivered within a few minutes, but delivery delays can happen depending on the cell carrier's infrastructure.
 You can always request more passcodes via the “send more” link (under the “Passcode” option on the NetID+ form).
 You can also generate a passcode via the Duo Mobile app on your device.